abigailjcampbell/doc-capstone-project/README.md

 The object location (from the vantage point of Earth) can be charted using two variables, alpha and delta.
 - Delta:
     - declination angle
-    - equivalent to latitude,
+    - equivalent to latitude
     - measuring the degrees from the earth's equator (horizon).
 The
-    - equator = 0 degrees
-    - poles = +- 90 degrees.
 - Alpha:
     - right ascension
-    - east-west coordinate of the star, as
+    - east-west coordinate of the star
     - measured by the angular distance east of the vernal equinox along the euquator.

 All coordinates are measured by the J2000 epoch (the location of the earth's axis on January 1, 2000 at 12pm TT)